dcxp/opentelemetry-kotlin/README.md

 # Opentelemetry - Kotlin

-This repository contains a port of [Opentelemetry-Java](https://github.com/open-telemetry/opentelemetry-java) in to Kotlin Multiplatform
+This repository contains a part of [Opentelemetry-Java](https://github.com/open-telemetry/opentelemetry-java) in to Kotlin Multiplatform

 It contains ports for:
 - The Tracing Api/SDK